 A Once-Polluted Chinese City Is Turning from Gray to Green by Christina Larson 17 Oct 2011: Report by christina larson Almost every day of his childhood, He Xin remembers the skies in his hometown of Shenyang being gray.
 “If I wore a white shirt to school, by the end of the day it would be brown,” recalls He, who was born in 1974, “and there would be a ring of black soot under the collar.”
 He grew up in Shenyang (population 8 million), the capital of northeastern China’s Liaoning province, a city famous for its heavy industry and manufacturing — and soot and pollution.

+Bike Yamaha MTH 500 Concept is a layout study of a bike inspired simply by Yamaha’s philosophy and innovative technology.
+It absolutely was created by Stephane Fougere from France.
+Depending on the dimensions of the 2007… Read Post → ROTA Bike offers an incredibly fast and intuitive strategy of compacting.
+Simply rotate the particular centrally located ring to unlock and fold your front wheel and seat to the rear.
 Japanese Precut Timber Construction The traditional wooden construction of Japanese architecture is extremely detailed.
 Its exacting precision and craftsmanship has stood the test of time for centuries.
 However, the process of handcrafting each wooden beam with mortises and tenons is quite labor intensive, and with an aging workforce, automation of the production process is key to continuing the tradition.
 A recent example of this fully automated technology at work is Bakoko’s Onjuku Beach House, which was erected in 1 day by a small construction team led by two carpenters.
 What is truly amazing, besides the ability to assemble a house in one day is, the ease and precision of the construction.
 It all starts at the factory, where the architectural drawings are turned into shop drawings that the computers can read.